booleanapp/docs/index.md

 ### Easy unsubscribing

 We add an unsubscribe link in the footer of survey email.
-Clicking this link will unsubscribe the recipient (email address) from all future surveys in the project (hyperlink).
-You can also unsubscribe recipients using our API (hyperlink).
-Please note that unsubscribe is at project (hyperlink) level.
+Clicking this link will unsubscribe the recipient (email address) from all future surveys in the project.
+You can also unsubscribe recipients using our [API](/docs/v1_unsubscribes.html).
+Please note that unsubscribe is at project level.

 ### Scheduling

 By default, all surveys are sent out immediately on request.
 You can change this behavior by specifying a time in future.
-Please refer API documentation (hyperlink) for more information.
+Please refer [API docs](/docs/v1_surveys.html) for more information.